Visit the birthplace of haiku and try your hand at pottery and indigo crafts

 Dogo area is a wonderful place to stroll around.
 The nearby Dogo park houses the Yuzuki castle ruins and the area also showcases Japanese art in various outdoor locations.

-If you want to enjoy sweeping panoramas of the city and the nearby Seto Inland sea, head to Takashimaya department store, which has a ferris wheel on top.
+If you want to enjoy sweeping panoramas of the city and the nearby Seto Inland Sea, head to the Takashimaya department store, which has a ferris wheel on top.
 From there you can see amazing views from Matsuyama Central Park, home to Matsuyama's second castle.

-There are eight of the 88 Temples of the Shikoku pilgrimage in Matsuyama, one of which is the curious Ishite-ji.
+There are eight temples of The Shikoku Henro, or 88 Temple Pilgrimage in Matsuyama, one of which is the curious Ishiteji Temple.
 A highlight here is its mysterious statue-lined tunnel complex that leads to a second inner temple.
 If you are lucky, you might even see a pilgrim in their traditional costume paying their respects to Kobo Dashi (774-835), the founder of Shingon Buddhism in Japan.

 If you are feeling creative, there are two local crafts to try your hand at, Iyo Kasuri indigo dyeing and Tobeyaki pottery making.
 At Iyo Kasuri Folk Craft Hall you can dye your own apparel.
 An hour bus ride from Matsuyama is Tobe City where you can both make and paint a number of ceramics.